suvam-09/Kaggle-Projects/Boston House Pricing/README.md

 <img src = ".\Images\screenshot_2.PNG">

 ## Limitation:
 It is not possible if a customer wants to predict the future price of the house because there is a risk as the prices of an area increases continuously.
-So basically the price of a plot of land or a house is a continuous varaible in today's date which makes its challenging to have it forecasted using some machine learning model.
+So basically the price of a plot of land or a house is a continuous variable in today's date which makes its challenging to have it forecasted using some machine learning model.
 So the customers tend to hire a broker or some real estate agent to minimize this error but again, the cost of the entire process increases.